-Specify qualifications:
+Spec ify qualifications:

-Other
+041

-Specify the individuals and their qualification ons:
+Othe Spec er ify the individuals and their qualifications:

+1

 b.
 Service Plan Development Safeguards.
 Select one:

 Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.